 With the power of compounding, in the long run, you will be able to grow your account by a considerable amount!
 This could be a good Forex money management plan for you!

 Professional traders recognise this, and they will not let their emotions drown their profits.
-By applying these advices, and trading money management, you'll be ahead of 95% of the crowd, and you should be able to make consistent profits.
+By applying this advice, and trading money management, you'll be ahead of 95% of the crowd, and you should be able to make consistent profits.

 Don't forget that the Forex Holy Grail lies hidden inside you.
-Hone your money management skills.
+Hone your money management skills with our free demo account.

 Stay tuned!
 Follow the updates in our Education section.